Showmenu

 Kidney Cancer

-Kidneys filter waste from your blood and regulate the amount of fluid in your body.
+Kidneys filter waste from your blood and balance the amount of fluid in your body.
 The most common type of kidney cancer is renal cell carcinoma.

 Get more information on kidney cancer